msaroufim/newblog/_drafts/2019-10-03-how-to-manufacture-robots-at-home.md

 Best way to learn in a new domain is to just copy stuff that works

 Need a diagram of Arduino, robot and program

+Even an IC can be reverse engineeered with the help of Google and a microscope but at that point you need to invest in an electronics lab which unfortunately I'm also just starting to piece together.
+[Reading Silicon: How to reverse engineer IC](https://www.youtube.com/watch?v=aHx-XUA6f9g) goes into a lot more detail